Microsoft/azure-docs.pl-pl/articles/machine-learning/how-to-enable-virtual-network.md

 > - Interfejs użytkownika do automatycznego uczenia maszynowego
 > - Interfejs użytkownika do etykietowania danych
 > - Interfejs użytkownika dla zestawów danych
+> - Notebooks
 >
->  Jeśli spróbujesz, wystąpi błąd podczas wizualizacji danych z konta magazynu w sieci wirtualnej podobnej do:`__Error: Unable to profile this dataset.
+> Jeśli spróbujesz, zostanie wyświetlony komunikat podobny do następującego błędu:`__Error: Unable to profile this dataset.
 This might be because your data is stored behind a virtual network or your data does not support profile.__`

 ## <a name="what-is-a-vnet"></a>Co to jest sieć wirtualna?